 - The school's policy for Supporting Pupils with Medical Conditions is developed and effectively implemented with partners.
 This includes ensuring that all staff are aware of the policy and understand their role in its implementation. - All staff who need to know are aware of the child's condition. - Sufficient trained numbers of staff are available to implement the policy and deliver against all individual healthcare plans, including in contingency and emergency situations.
-This may involve recruiting a member of staff for this purpose. - Ensure cover arrangements in case of staff absence or staff turnover to ensure someone is always available; - Brief supply teachers; - Carry out risk assessments for school visits, holidays, and other school activities outside the normal timetable; - Monitor individual healthcare plans.
+This may involve recruiting a member of staff for this purpose. - Ensure cover arrangements in case of staff absence or staff turnover to ensure someone is always available; - They will brief supply teachers about pupils in their class that have medical conditions. - Carry out risk assessments for school visits, holidays, and other school activities outside the normal timetable; - Monitor individual healthcare plans.